 No costs or fees, except as specifically provided by statute and except for fees charged for Reporter's Transcripts and other Reporter's services, shall be charged for any services rendered on behalf of an agency of the Government of Guam, nor shall any filing fees be charged an agency of the Government of Guam.
-In addition to any other provision of these rules, the foregoing provision shall apply to all fees as set forth in Supreme Court of Guam, as well as fees for small claims cases.
-An 'agency' of the Government of Guam, or other entity which is funded by an annual appropriation from the General Fund.
-An agency shall submit a Certificate of Waiver signed by the Certifying Officer of the agency under penalty of perjury in a form attached in the Appendix as Form No. 35, that such agency is funded by an annual appropriation from the filing fees or costs.
+In addition to any other provision of these rules, the foregoing provision shall apply to all fees as set forth in Supreme Court of Guam Promulgation Order 03-012 promulgating the fee schedule for the Superior Court of Guam, as well as fees for small claims cases.
+An 'agency' of the Government of Guam is any department, agency, instrumentality of the Government of Guam, or other entity which is funded by an annual appropriation from the General Fund.
+An agency shall submit a Certificate of Waiver signed by the Certifying Officer of the agency under penalty of perjury in a form attached in the Appendix as Form No. 35, that such agency is funded by an annual appropriation from the General Fund and is exempt from the filing fees or costs.